-Provide estimates for jurisdictional waters in the review area (check all that apply):

-Tributary waters: linear feet width (ft).

-Other non-wetland waters: acres. .

-- Identify type(s) of waters: - Wetlands: acres.

-F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY):

-- If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. - \bowtie Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. - Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR). - Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: - $\overline{\boxtimes}$ Other: (explain, if not covered above):
+Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Other non-wetland waters: acres.
+Identify type(s) of waters: .
+Wetlands: acres.
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
+Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain: Other: (explain, if not covered above): Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).

-These features were verified in the field by USACE.
-Wetland A and Pond 2 are isolated waters completely surrounded by uplands, with no hydrologic connection to the tributary system.
-There is no indication of interstate or foreign commerce associated with the wetlands or features, and the wetlands or features do not provide suitable habitat for endangered species.

-Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply):

-linear feet Non-wetland waters (i.e., rivers, streams): width (ft).

-Lakes/ponds: acres. \boxtimes

-Other non-wetland waters: 7.4 acres.
-List type of aquatic resource: Open water feature - Pond 2.

-$\overline{\boxtimes}$ Wetlands: 0.15 acres.

-Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):

-Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).

 Lakes/ponds: acres.
+Image: Control of the control of th Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+Lakes/ponds: acres.
 Other non-wetland waters: acres.
 List type of aquatic resource:

-Wetlands: acres.